benleane83/ghec-sso-setup/README.md

 ghec-sso setup

 # With parameters
-ghec-sso setup --enterprise mycompany --domain company
+ghec-sso setup --enterprise mycompany

-# Dry run to see what would happen
+# Plan mode to generate a customized plan for the setup
-ghec-sso setup --enterprise mycompany --domain company --dry-run
+ghec-sso setup --enterprise mycompany --plan

 ```